-Figure 29: After performing the calculation, you can view the final Plot Renderer result on the applicable tab.
+Figure 29: After performing the calculation, you can view the result on the applicable tab.
 This plot compares the predicted evolution of the volume fraction of gamma prime with the measurements of [2008Sud].

-Figure 30: After performing the calculation, you can view the final Plot Renderer result on the applicable tab.
+Figure 30: After performing the calculation, you can view the result on the applicable tab.
 This plot compares the predicted evolution of the number density of gamma prime with the measurements of [2008Sud].

-Figure 31: After performing the calculation, you can view the final Plot Renderer result on the applicable tab.
+Figure 31: After performing the calculation, you can view the result on the applicable tab.
 This plot compares the predicted evolution of the mean particle radius of gamma prime with the measurements of [2008Sud].